 Scandi, Dutch, Japanese

-So it’s important to think about what type of project you have on your hands when it comes to cost and how perhaps you can simplify things.
-Projects that come with a wide variety or reference materials, glossaries and translation memories are going to result in more efficient and simplified work and therefore lower costs all round.
+It’s important to think about what type of project you have on your hands when it comes to cost, and perhaps how you can simplify things.
+Projects that come with a wide variety of reference materials, glossaries and translation memories are going to result in more efficient and simplified work for the translator, and therefore lower costs all round.

 Deadline / Urgency

-Another variable that can change the cost of the translation is deadline.
+Another variable that can change the cost of translation is the deadline.
 If you have any urgent request, we’ll always do our utmost to fit this in.
-But on occasions urgent deadlines can mean evening and/or weekend work.
+But on occasions urgent deadlines can mean evening and/or weekend work, which can increase costs.

-This leads to higher per-word prices to cover translator costs, so it’s always a good idea to try and plan enough time within working hours to complete your translation – around 1, 500 words per day is a good way to estimate this.
+This leads to higher per-word prices to cover translator costs, so it’s always a good idea to try and plan enough time within working hours for your chosen language service provider to complete your translation – around 1, 500 words per day is an average translator’s output.

 Pricing examples below are correct at time of publication (updated Jan 2021).
-Real-world pricing can be lower due to repetition and volume discounts.
+Actual pricing can be lower due to repetition and volume discounts.

 Translation costs vary for a number of reasons, so we always recommend getting a quote.
-A translation company will analyse the source files(s), and might be able to save you some money too!
+A translation company will analyse the source files(s) to get an accurate word count and check for any discountable in-text repetitions.
+This saves you time, and might even save you some money!